Counter-Strike-Go/Cheat-Injector/README.md

 # CS:GO Cheat Injector
 A free CS:GO Cheat loader with VAC Bypass.
-I've bundled up [12 free cheats](https://github.com/Counter-Strike-Go/Cheat-Injector#Supported-Cheats) with a simple installer allowing you to easily test out different cheats while avoiding VAC Bans.
+Includes [12 free cheats](https://github.com/Counter-Strike-Go/Cheat-Injector#Supported-Cheats) with a simple installer allowing you to easily test out different cheats while avoiding VAC Bans.

 I created this cheat installer because I was sick of people asking on Discord how to install or compile various free CS:GO cheats, this program makes it a one click process.
 I can't take credit for this code, most of it was written by other people, I just pulled it all together.
 I intend to release the source code of this project soon so anyone can contribute to building the best possible cheat loader for CS:GO.